KiranSingh15/CAS_703_HIRO/cpp/README.md

 - **Apply Gaussian Filter:** Smooths the image to reduce noise.
 - **Apply Laplacian Filter:** Detects edges after Gaussian smoothing.
 - **Execution Time Measurement:** Uses <chrono> to measure processing time.
+- **Manual Thread Configuration:** The number of threads can be set via a command-line argument.

 ## Requirements
 - **C++17 or later**